 The STI-CA list shall contain the key for the trust list as well as the algorithm used for the signature.
 The trust list is distributed in the form of a standard JSON Web Token (JWT) with the following fields in the protected header:

-alg: Algorithm used in the signature of the STI-CA trust list
+alg: Algorithm used in the signature of the STI-CA list

 typ: Set to the standard “jwt” value

-x5u: Contains the URL of the STI-PA certificate associated with the signature of the JWT.
+x5u: Contains the URL of the STI-PA self-signed root certificate associated with the signature of the JWT.

 The payload contains the following fields:

 version (required, int) : Version number for this list format.
-The version number shall be changed if the format/contents of the STI-CA trust list is modified or extended.
+The version number shall be changed if the format/contents of the STI-CA list is modified or extended.

 exp: The timestamp after which the service provider considers this list of STI-CAs no longer valid.
 This field shall be a number containing a NumericDate value.
 If the list has expired, the Service Provider shall request an updated list.